 In order to qualify for exemption from prosecution for possession of marijuana oil in Georgia the patient must suffer from one of these qualifying illnesses:

-- Parkinson’s Disease, when such diagnosis is severe or end stage.
+- Parkinson’s disease, when such diagnosis is sever or end stage

 Frequently Asked Questions